DailyDisco/DailyDisco/README.md

   </a>
 </p>

-- 🔭 I’m currently working on **Meeting more developers, an AI social media site named, "The Daily Disco", and coding tutorials**
+- 🔭 I’m currently working on **Meeting more developers, an AI social media site named, "The Daily Disco", and coding tutorials for my blog**

 - 🌱 I’m currently learning **Machine Learning, Neural Networks, AWS Cloud services**